easaw/ThinkDark/README.md

 # ThinkDark
 Pure CSS, to enhance and give a dark theme to the Thunkable X Editor.
 Unofficial.

-#### This code may be editied, but **please do not share it on the Thunkable community**, instead, please link here: [https://github.com/easaw/ThinkDark](https://github.com/easaw/ThinkDark/blob/master/ThinkDark.css) so everyone has the latest version.
+#### This code/ styles may be editied for your own use, but **please do not share the CSS on the Thunkable community**, instead, please link here: [https://github.com/easaw/ThinkDark](https://github.com/easaw/ThinkDark/blob/master/ThinkDark.css) so everyone has the latest version.

 ##### *ThinkDark v0.0.6*
 ![ThinkDark v0.0.6](https://github.com/easaw/ThinkDark/blob/master/ThinkDark-Theme-Designer-View-v0.0.6.png)